Giardiasis: Treatment

 Treatment is not always necessary as the infection usually resolves on its own.
 However, if the illness is acute or symptoms persist and medications are needed to treat it, a nitroimidazole medication is used such as metronidazole, tinidazole, secnidazole or ornidazole.

-The World Health Organization and Infectious Disease Society of America recommend metronidazole as first line therapy.
+The World Health Organisation and Infectious Disease Society of America recommend metronidazole as first-line therapy.
 The US CDC lists metronidazole, tinidazole, and nitazoxanide as effective first-line therapies; of these three, only nitazoxanide and tinidazole are approved for the treatment of giardiasis by the US FDA.
 A meta-analysis published by the Cochrane Collaboration in 2012 found that compared to the standard of metronidazole, albendazole had equivalent efficacy while having fewer side effects, such as gastrointestinal or neurologic issues.
 Other meta-analyses have reached similar conclusions.
-Both medications need a five to 10 day long course; albendazole is taken once a day, while metronidazole needs to be taken three times a day.
-The evidence for comparing metronidazole to other alternatives such as mebendazole, tinidazole or nitazoxanide was felt to be of very low quality.
+Both medications need a five to ten-day-long course; albendazole is taken once a day, while metronidazole needs to be taken three times a day.
+The evidence for comparing metronidazole to other alternatives such as mebendazole, tinidazole, or nitazoxanide was felt to be of very low quality.
 While tinidazole has side effects and efficacy similar to those of metronidazole, it is administered with a single dose.

-Resistance has been seen clinically to both nitroimidazoles and albendazole, but not nitazoxanide, though nitazoxanide resistance has been induced in research laboratories.
+Resistance has been observed clinically to both nitroimidazoles and albendazole, but not nitazoxanide, though nitazoxanide resistance has been induced in research laboratories.
 The exact mechanism of resistance to all of these medications is not well understood.
-In the case of nitroimidazole-resistant strains of Giardia, other drugs are available which have showed efficacy in treatment including quinacrine, nitazoxanide, bacitracin zinc, furazolidone and paromomycin.
+In the case of nitroimidazole-resistant strains of Giardia, other drugs are available which have shown efficacy in treatment including quinacrine, nitazoxanide, bacitracin zinc, furazolidone and paromomycin.
 Mepacrine may also be used for refractory cases.

-Probiotics, when given in combination with the standard treatment, has been shown to assist with clearance of Giardia.
+Probiotics, when given in combination with the standard treatment, have been shown to assist with clearance of Giardia.

-During pregnancy, paromomycin is the preferred treatment drug because of its poor intestinal absorption, resulting in less exposure to the fetus.
+During pregnancy, paromomycin is the preferred treatment drug because of its poor intestinal absorption, resulting in less exposure to the foetus.
 Alternatively, metronidazole can be used after the first trimester as there has been wide experience in its use for trichomonas in pregnancy.

 Prognosis

 In people with a properly functioning immune system, infection may resolve without medication.
 A small portion, however, develop a chronic infection.
 People with an impaired immune system are at higher risk of chronic infection.
-Medication is an effective cure for nearly all people although there is growing drug-resistance.
+Medication is an effective cure for nearly all people, although there is growing drug resistance.

 Children with chronic giardiasis are at risk for failure to thrive as well as more long-lasting sequelae such as growth stunting.
-Up to half of infected people develop a temporary lactose intolerance leading symptoms that may mimic a chronic infection.
+Up to half of infected people develop a temporary lactose intolerance leading to symptoms that may mimic a chronic infection.
 Some people experience post-infectious irritable bowel syndrome after the infection has cleared.
 Giardiasis has also been implicated in the development of food allergies.
 This is thought to be due to its effect on intestinal permeability.